 Starting then, until close to the end of 2003, Justin, our friend Tim and I spent pretty much every Friday and Saturday night together at either Eat n’ Park or Kings or if I managed to be off of work, shows.
 He was there when my first real relationship ended, and I probably wouldn’t have gotten through that if it wasn’t for him.
-In November of 2003, I got a new job, working midnight shift, and we started to see less of each other, but still talked regularly and were still great friends.
+In November of 2003, I got a new job, working the midnight shift, and we started to see less of each other, but still talked regularly and were still great friends.

 I don’t remember exactly when it was, but he got a new job as well, working at a local Best Buy.
 At this time, I was becoming somewhat of a hermit.
 Midnight shift had gotten me into a funk, where I rarely did anything.
 This period is at least partially what caused my next relationship, with Nicci, to end in September of 2004.
 A couple of days after that, Juddy and I hung out for what was the first time in a long time, at a party that some friends of his were having.
 Things weren’t the same for me though, and my jealousy over his new work friends (who I, being largely an introvert, did not fit in with) lead me to retreat back into my depression.

 Fast forward to November 11th.
-My memory is a bit vague, but I don’t think I had spoken to Justin at this point since that party, not because I was mad or anything, just because of life and such getting in they way.
+My memory is a bit vague, but I don’t think I had spoken to Justin at this point since that party, not because I was mad or anything, just because of life and such getting in the way.
 That night, on my way to work, I got a call from him saying that we had to hang out the following weekend.
 I said yes, thinking that that may be what I need to get out of my funk.
 Then the next day happened.

 I got a call from Nicci, (we managed to stay good friends even after breaking up), saying that he was dead.
 I couldn’t believe it, but she assured me it was true.
-The first thing I did after that call was call our friends Tim and Dave, and we all met up at Tim’s house to try to sort through what was going on.
+The first thing I did after that call was to call our friends Tim and Dave, and we all met up at Tim’s house to try to sort through what was going on.
 I took a couple of days off the following week for the funeral, and we all spent as much time together as possible.
-A lot of it is a blur, because I was pretty lit for most of it as a way to escape.
-At 24, I didn’t have the emotional ability to process everything that happened, and I hardly still do at 34.
+A lot of it is a blur because I was pretty lit for most of it as a way to escape.
+At 24, I didn’t have the emotional ability to process everything that happened, and I hardly still do at 40.

 For anyone who doesn’t know, our son is named Justin Scott in memory of Juddy.
 I hope to raise him to live up the awesomeness of his namesake.